5 Critical Skills for Autonomous Teams

 In essence, when you have clarity of roles, respect, and trusting relationships, you have autonomy.

-Autonomous teams do not mean everyone decides what they want to do, but It also doesn’t mean they don’t need to.
+Autonomous teams don’t mean that everyone decides what they want to do, but it also doesn’t mean they don’t need to.
 Autonomy is much more complex than that, requiring shared values and strong leadership.
 The skills needed to be autonomous can not be learned by attending a course or reading a book.
-The skills required, among other things, are trust, respect, communication, and humility.
+The skills required, among other things, are trust, respect, and communication.
+No team can be truly autonomous without humility.

 With more than 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate better and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.